 The plot revolves around what is believed to be an alien spacecraft discovered beneath the floor of the Pacific Ocean, estimated to have been there for nearly 300 years.
 A team of experts, including marine biologist Dr. Beth Halperin, mathematician Dr. Harry Adams, astrophysicist Dr. Ted Fielding, psychologist Dr. Norman Goodman, and U.S. Navy Capt.
 Harold Barnes, are assembled and taken to the Habitat, a state-of-the-art living environment located near the spacecraft.

-Of course, that’s when things star to get weird, with different members the team beneath the ocean’s surface is affected in different ways, including hallucinations and worse.
-To make things worse a gigantic typhoon arrives on the surface forcing the ships the group depends on to retreat, leaving the group below the surface isolated and in peril of losing their lives.
+Of course, that’s when things start to get weird, with different members of the team beneath the ocean’s surface getting affected in different ways, including hallucinations and worse.
+To complicate things (0f course) a gigantic typhoon arrives on the surface forcing the ships the group depends on to retreat, leaving the group below the surface isolated and in peril of losing their lives.
 The film is reminiscent of James Cameron’s The Abyss (1989) but fails to conjure the suspense of that film.